Nirothipan/log-transport-headers/README.md

 ## Log Transport Headers in WSO2 EI

-This Mediator is used to log all the Transport Headers.
+This Mediator is used to log all the Transport Headers in WSO2 EI.
+Tested with EI 6.5.0-m6 and ESB 5.0.0 .

 ## How to use this?

-Checkout this code.

-Go to the root directory and execute `mvn clean install`

-Please note that I've added the jar file as well, which you can download and use directly form [here](https://github.com/Nirothipan/log-transport-headers/raw/master/target/org.sample.logTransportHeaders-1.0-SNAPSHOT.jar)

-Copy the `org.sample.logTransportHeaders-1.0-SNAPSHOT.jar` from target to EI_HOME\lib directory.
+Place the jar [org.sample.logTransportHeaders-1.0.0.jar](https://github.com/Nirothipan/log-transport-headers/raw/master/target/org.sample.logTransportHeaders-1.0.0.jar) in EI_HOME/lib or ESB_HOME/repository/components/lib
+directory.

+Add the following config to log4j.properties file to enable INFO level logs for this mediator.

+`log4j.logger.org.sample.LogTransportHeaders=INFO`

-Use the class mediator as follows wherever needed in you API or Proxy or etc.
+Use this class mediator as follows wherever needed in you API or Proxy or etc then it will log all the transport headers.

 `<class name="org.sample.LogTransportHeaders"/>`